jfabello/simple-timer/README.md

 ## What is New

+### Version 3.0.0

+- Simple Timer is now an ES6 module.
+This provides better support for tools like ESLint 9 and a cleaner code syntax.

 ### Version 2.0.1

 - Fixed a bug in `package.json` where the `main` field was pointing to the wrong file.